CONTENT EDITING 1: "THE DRUG PROBLEM"

 REVIVE SENIOR 2: GRANTS FOR REVIVING MY FATHER’S MEMORY.

-My father, Andres Laszlo Sr., was once regarded as a top European writer.
-However, neither I nor any of his four “mother countries” (France, Spain, Hungary, and Austria) are taking much interest in him, so his memory is fading.
+My father, Andres Laszlo Sr., was once considered a top European writer.
+However, neither I nor any of his four “mother countries” (France, Spain, Hungary, and Austria) have much interest in him, and as a result, his memory is fading.
 I am currently working to change this, primarily through Project Revive Father.
-The EU offers grants for projects like this – and perhaps some of his mother countries do as well (especially France or Spain) – but although the grants can be substantial, the process is painstaking and prolonged (an utter nuisance, actually, which is why I haven't...).
-I am searching for someone to manage the complex and time-consuming process of applying for “Revive Senior grants.”
-If you believe you are the right person for the job, I would like you to continue your work as the person in charge of the project you have successfully applied for, receiving the salary approved by the EU.
-Thus, you must be adept at both applying for grants and managing the revival project (or be one of them and know the other).
+The EU offers grants for projects like this – and perhaps some of his mother countries do as well (especially France) – but while the grants can be substantial, the application process is tedious and time-consuming: an utter nuisance, actually, which is why I haven't yet pursued that avenue.
+I am looking for someone to manage the complex and time-consuming process of applying for ‘Revive Senior grants.’
+If you believe you are the right person for the job, I would like you, once the grant is secured, to continue your work as the lead on the project you have successfully applied for, receiving the salary approved by the EU.
+Thus, you must be skilled at both applying for grants and managing the revival project (or be proficient in one and knowledgeable about the other).

 REVIVE SENIOR 3: GRANT FOR TRANSLATING THE COMPLETE WORKS OF ANDRES LASZLO SR. FROM ENGLISH TO SPANISH: